-A virtual private network or VPN is a great way to enhance your privacy online and keep your business activity and personal information safe.
+A virtual private network (VPN) is a great way to enhance online privacy and keep your business activity and personal information safe.
 But not all VPNs are created equally, and no VPN is entirely bulletproof.

 What Is a VPN?

 A VPN is a privacy tool that allows your device to send and receive information securely, even while connected to a public network.

 Typically, your phone or computer communicates with a website or app by sending a request and receiving a response.
 When this happens over a public network, that data is transmitted in a way that can be seen.
 Someone with access to the network can see both the request and the response received and could, in theory, intercept that information or inject bad data in the middle of the interaction.

 With a VPN, those communications are made private.
 The VPN creates an encrypted connection between your device and a private, secure server that serves as your go-between.
 Now when your device sends information, it is obscured by the encrypted tunnel and sent to the remote server, which communicates with the website or app for you.
 The same thing happens when it receives information back: the server gets it first, then sends it to your device through a secure connection.